CVE-2026-5928: CWE-127 Buffer under-read in The GNU C Library glibc

 Mitigation Recommendations

 Patch status is not yet confirmed — check the vendor advisory for current remediation guidance.
-No official fix or patch information is currently available.
-Users should monitor the GNU C Library project for updates addressing this issue.
-Until a fix is released, avoid using ungetwc with character encodings that have overlapping single-byte and multi-byte representations if possible.
+Since no official fix or patch links are provided and the remediation level is unspecified, users should monitor the GNU C Library project for updates.
+Avoid using ungetwc with character encodings that have overlapping single-byte and multi-byte representations if possible until a fix is available.

 CVE-2026-5928: CWE-127 Buffer under-read in The GNU C Library glibc